Molina-Q/PDO-cinema/README.md

 Simulate a movie theater's website.
-You can browse throughout lists of every movies, actors, directors, present in the database, or see them in details it is also possible to modify the content of the database directly using the app
+You can browse throughout lists of every movies, actors, directors, present in the database, or see them in details it is also possible to modify the content of the database directly using the app.
+I added a dynamic search bar and the capacity to upload pictures.